Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Acknowledgements

 \section{Acknowledgements}

+Data collection and sharing for this project was funded by the Alzheimer's Disease Neuroimaging Initiative (ADNI) (National Institutes of Health Grant U01 AG024904) and DOD ADNI (Department of Defense award number W81XWH-12-2-0012).
+ADNI is funded by the National Institute on Aging, the National Institute of Biomedical Imaging and Bioengineering, and generous private sector contributions.
 This material is based upon work partially supported by the National Science Foundation (NSF) under Grant DMS-1127914 to the Statistical and Applied Mathematical Sciences Institute.
-DAB is partially supported by NSF Grants CMMI-1563435, EEC-1744497, and OIA-1826715.
-CSM is partially supported by National Institutes of Health Grant AI121351 and NSF grant OIA-1826715.
+DAB is partially supported by NSF Grants CMMI-1563435 and OIA-1826715.
+CSM is partially supported by National Institutes of Health Grant AI121351, NSF Grant OIA-1826715, and the Department of Defense's Office of Naval Research Grant N00014-19-1-2295.
 RTS is partially supported by NIH Grants R01NS085211, R21NS093349, R01MH112847, R01NS060910, and R01EB017255.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.
 The authors thank the Editor, an Associate Editor, anonymous referees, and the clinical neuroimaging research group in the Department of Biostatistics at Johns Hopkins University, particularly John Muschelli for his help with the image registrations.